-The 60 by 25 Network was established in 2013 by EdSystems, Advance Illinois and the Illinois Student Assistance Commission in response to the P-20 Council’s goal for Illinois to increase the number of adults with high-quality college degrees and postsecondary credentials to 60% by the year 2025.
-The goal of the Network is to support communities to increase meaningful and equitable postsecondary attainment and civic engagement.
+The 60 by 25 Network was established in 2013 by EdSystems, Advance Illinois, and the Illinois Student Assistance Commission in response to the P-20 Council’s goal for Illinois to increase the number of adults with high-quality college degrees and postsecondary credentials to 60% by the year 2025.
+The Network’s purpose is to support communities to increase meaningful and equitable postsecondary attainment and civic engagement.
 In 2015, we established the Leadership Community designation, which recognizes communities with systems in place to make progress towards the 60 by 25 goal.

-EdSystems supports Leadership Communities by managing a peer-to-peer learning and action network for communities to learn from one another, including an annual conference that draws over 200 participants from across the state; providing technical assistance on collective impact and other strategies; providing a mechanism to gather and curate critical data using a Cradle to Career Community Dashboard; and serving as a conduit for financial support to communities for strategies to increase meaningful and equitable postsecondary attainment.
+EdSystems supports Leadership Communities by managing a peer-to-peer learning and action network for communities to learn from one another, including an annual conference that draws over 200 participants from across the state.
+Additionally, we provide the Cradle to Career Community Dashboard, a mechanism to gather and curate critical data, as well as technical assistance on collective impact and other strategies.
+Finally, we serve as a conduit for financial support to communities for strategies to increase meaningful and equitable postsecondary attainment.